bmaso/osm-games/content/osm-specs-in-smtlib2.md

 that exist.
 There are therefore only 36 possible `FiniteDiceRoll` values, and all of them are "valid" as well.

 Of course I've lost the association of a `DieRoll` to any actual number.
 There's nothing saying a `roll_one` represents the number 1.
 I can't add two `DieRoll` values together either; I have no way to know what the total pip value of a `FiniteDiceRoll` is, since there is no number associated with constituent values.
 This is easy to solve though.
-Since `FiniteDiceRoll` is finite in size, we can create a function that maps each `FiniteDiceRoll` to a total pip value:
+Since `FiniteDiceRoll` is finite in size, we can create an array and associated function that maps each `FiniteDiceRoll` to a total pip value:

 ```
+(define-const dieroll.pips.array (Array DieRoll Int)
+  (store
+  (store
+  (store
+  (store
+  (store
+  (store ((as const (Array DieRoll Int)) 0)
+    roll_one 1)
+    roll_two 2)
+    roll_three 3)
+    roll_four 4)
+    roll_five 5)
+    roll_six 6))

 (define-fun dieroll.pips ((d DieRoll)) Int
-  (ite (= roll_one d) 1)
-    (ite (= roll_two d) 2)
-      (ite (= roll_three d) 3)
-        (ite (= roll_four d) 4)
-          (ite (= roll_five d) 5 6))

-(declare-fun diceroll.pips (FiniteDiceRoll) Int)
-(assert
+  (select dieroll.pips.array d))

-    (forall ((d FiniteDiceRoll))
+(define-fun diceroll.pips ((d FiniteDiceRoll)) Int
-      (= (diceroll.pips d) (+ (dieroll.pips (die1 d)) (dieroll.pips (die2 d))))))
+  (+ (dieroll (die1 d)) (dieroll (die2 d))))
 ```

-> Note: `ite` is a function.
-The name stands for "if-then-else".
-It is a standard part of `smtlib2` environments.
-The function evaluates
-> to the value of either the 2nd or 3rd parameter, based on whether or not the first parameter is true.

-`FiniteDiceRoll` is a finite type, so I can use a `forall` statement to define the `diceroll.pips` function.
-The Z3 solver will enumerate all 36 possible values of `FiniteDiceRoll` to construct the array-based definition of `diceroll.pips`.

-Another option would be to create an array that maps each `FiniteDiceRoll` to an integer value myself, rather than using a `forall` statement to iterate over all possibilities.

-The key goal is avoiding infinite datatypes in order to define universal constraints using finite types.
-This is an optmization to help your solver figuring things out faster which is very useful in some cases.
-It's going to take some practice to understand the payoffs and benefits of different domain design decisions.
-Experience with computing languages sometimes leads you astray.
+The key goal is avoiding quantifying over infinite datatypes in order to define constraints over finite ranges.
+This is an optmization to help your solver figuring things out in finite time.
+It's going to take some practice to understand the payoffs and benefits of different domain design decisions when creating your own smtlib2 OSMs.
+Experience with imperative and functional computing languages sometimes leads you astray.

 ### Defining Operation Datatypes